nathanjnile/Productivity-Manager/README.md

 ## Description:

-*	A full stack productivity management tool built with React, Express, Node.js and Mongodb.
+*	A full stack productivity management tool built with React, Express, Node.js and MongoDB.
 *   Features include a Kanban board for tasks, a goals section, and a productivity timer.
-Built upon the react-beautiful-dnd library.
+*   The Kanban board and goals section is built upon the react-beautiful-dnd library for drag and drop.
+*   The Productivity App has user authentication through the register and login buttons in the nav bar.
+It also features a guest button for quick access and testing of the app.
+*   The data is stored in a MongoDB database and when the user logs in, the data is fetched through an API call which will then populate the redux store.

-    <a href="https://productivity-manager.herokuapp.com/" target="_blank">View the App on Heroku</a>
+<a href="https://productivity-manager.herokuapp.com/">View the App on Heroku</a>

 <a href="https://productivity-manager.herokuapp.com/">
   <img src="/Screenshots/example.JPG" alt="Logo">